hbctraining/Training-modules/DGE-functional-analysis/lessons/Genomic_annotations.md

 # Genomic annotations

-The analysis of next-generation sequencing results often requires associating genes, transcripts, proteins, etc. with functional or regulatory information.
-To perform functional analysis on gene lists, we often need to link our genes with the associated biological processes or pathways, among other information.
+The analysis of next-generation sequencing results requires associating genes, transcripts, proteins, etc. with functional or regulatory information.
+To perform functional analysis on gene lists, we often need to obtain gene identifiers that are compatible with the tools we wish to use and this is not always trivial.
+Here, we discuss ways in which you can obtain gene annotation information and some of advantages and disadvantages of each method.

 ## Genome builds

-The annotations regarding genome features (gene, transcript, exon, etc.) is for specific builds of the genome, since the names and/or coordinate location of those features may change as the genome is updated or new information is acquired.
-Therefore, we need to make sure that our annotations are relevant for the genes in our gene list.
-You should know which **build of the genome** was used to generate your gene list and use the **same build for the annotations** during functional analysis.
+When a new genome build is acquired, the names and/or coordinate location of genomic features (gene, transcript, exon, etc.) may change.
+Therefore, the annotations regarding genome features (gene, transcript, exon, etc.) is genome-build specific  and we need to make sure that our annotations are obtained from the appropriate resource.
+You should know which **build of the genome** was used to generate your gene list and make sure you use the **same build for the annotations** during functional analysis.

 For example, if we used the GRCh38 build of the human genome to quantify gene expression used for differential expression analysis, then we should use the **same GRCh38 build** of the genome to convert between gene IDs and to identify annotations for each of the genes.

 ## Databases

 To access the processes, pathways, etc. for which a gene is involved, requires extracting the information from the necessary database where the information is stored.
-Depending on the information desired for annotations, determines the database that is queried.
+The database you query will depend on the information desired for annotations.
 Examples of databases that are often queried, include:

 **General databases**